-AUTHORIZATION - THIS MUST BE SIGNED IN ORDER FO OR INFORMATION TO BE RELEASED: authorize Tennessee State confidential academic, financial aid, discipline and any student financial account information, including academic progress the following information.
-This release does not apply to oth Educational Rights and Privacy Act (FERPA).
+AUTHORIZATION - THIS MUST BE SIGNED IN ORDER FO R INFORMATION TO BE RELEASED: authorize Tennessee State confidential academic, financial aid, discipline and any studen financial account information, including academic progress of the following information.
+This release does not apply to othe Educational Rights and Privacy Act (FERPA).
 Authorization or until cancelled in writing by me.
-I understand I have the riacknowledge that I may revoke this "Student Release of Colauthorization in person to the Records Office.
-I also acknowlinformation made prior to my written revocation shall not con reports and grades when available, to the person(s) named in er information (counseling and health) protected by the Family is valid as long as I am enrolled at Tennessee State University ght to receive a copy of such records upon request.
-I nfidential Information" in writing at any time by presenting suc Student's Signature Date ed to assist University staff in identifying the non-student Student Information Student's Name (please print): Student's Name (please print): Student's Banner ID#: T Student 's Last 4 Digits of SSN: Recipient Information Name of persons, other than self, authorized to receive o 4 digits of the individual's SSN (to be used as their Perso confidential information). r request my confidential information.
-Please include the la nal Identification Number when requesting your Name Last 4 Digits of SSN - -
+I understand I have the reacknowledge that I may revoke this "Student Release of Colauthorization in person to the Records Office.
+I also acknowlinformation made prior to my written revocation shall not cor eports and grades when available, to the person(s) named in er information (counseling and health) protected by the Family is valid as long as I am enrolled at Tennessee State Universit ght to receive a copy of such records upon request.
+I infidential Information" in writing at any time by presenting such Student's Signature Date ed to assist University staff in identifying the non-student Student Information Student's Name (please print): Student's Name (please print): Student's Banner ID#: T Student s Last 4 Digits of SSN: Recipient Information Name of persons, other than self, authorized to receive o 4 digits of the individual's SSN (to be used as their Perso confidential information). request my confidential information.
+Please include the la nal Identification Number when requesting your Name Last 4 Digits of SSN

-Primary Recipient Address: -

 Primary Recipient Address:

 Primary Recipient Address: Street

 Street () Cell or Work Telephone

-This 4-digit PIN will be used only to verify that the person requesting information is an authorize recipient.
+\This 4-digit PIN will be used only to verify that the person requesting information is an authorize recipient.